 Main Street Gallery, located in Quakertown, provides local artwork and even holds art classes.
 Browse beautiful artwork and pieces from Bucks County locals and try one of their art classes while you are there.

 Mastercraft Gallery, also located in Quakertown, is the largest art gallery in Bucks County.
 Known for the largest Civil War display in Pennsylvania, and of course local Bucks County artists artwork.
 Mastercraft Gallery even provides custom frames, gift items, and antique items.
-Look at the gorgeous artwork and be sure to sign up on their mailing list to receive information about their artist and wine & cheese nights (occurring once a month!).

 - Tinicum Arts Festival